Welcome to eατ · πie Institute!

 expanding to the humanities, hosting its first offerings in Speech and Debate as well as a novel course called Theory of Everything.

-Applications for our Summer 2015 program will be open soon.
+Applications for our Summer 2015 program are now open.

 For information regarding summer classes or internships, please explore our Summer Program header above containing class descriptions and the insider's scoop on a day in Eat Pie.